Alchemy Islands : --- : Patterning Tutorial

 The function poly creates a polygon.

-This creates a polygon centred at the coordinates 0,0 on the canvas, and with a particular radius and style.
+This creates a polygon centred at the coordinates 0,0 on the canvas, with a particular number of sides, radius and style.
 Note that the visible canvas is always considered to be in a coordinate system between -1,-1 and 1,1, with 0,0 at the centre.

 The style is a map or dictionary with keys for attributes corresponding to similar properties you might have seen in SVG files or in Processing / P5.
 Eg